MIC-DKFZ/semantic_segmentation/README.md

 If these hardware requirements cannot be fulfilled, [accumulate gradient batches](https://pytorch-lightning.readthedocs.io/en/stable/advanced/training_tricks.html#accumulate-gradients) can be used instead.
 This will not have exactly the same effect but will still help to increase the effective batch size.
 With the number of epochs, the fluctuation is much smaller, but a suitable value is still important.
+In green, the HRNet results reported in the corresponding paper are shown for comparison.
 Resulting from the experiments, a batch size of 12 and 400 epochs are used for further experiments.

 ![](imgs/Epochs_Batch_Size.png)